ekraw36/Tea_Docs/task_documentation.md

 - Write your hypotheses and the involved in Tea.
   > ```
   > // one sided comparisons: VARIABLE1 has categories CAT1 and CAT2.
-This hypothesis describes a higher rate of VARIABLE2 in CAT1 than in CAT2.
+  > // This hypothesis describes a higher rate of VARIABLE2 in CAT1 than in CAT2.
   > results1 = tea.hypothesize(['<VARIABLE1>', '<VARIABLE2>'], ['<VARIABLE1>: <CAT1> > <CAT2>'])
   >
-  > // partial orders: Doing multiple one-sided comparisons on different groups simultaneously.
+  > // partial orders: Doing multiple one-sided comparisons
+  > // on different groups simultaneously.
   > results2 = tea.hypothesize(['<VARIABLE1>', '<VARIABLE2>'], ['<VARIABLE1>: <CAT1> > <CAT2>', 'VARIABLE1: <CAT3> < <CAT4>', ...])
   >
-  > // two sided comparisons: the same as one-sided comparisons but with bi-directionality.
+  > // two sided comparisons: the same as one-sided comparisons
+  > // but with bi-directionality.
 CAT1 < CAT2 or CAT1 > CAT2
   > results3 = tea.hypothesize(['<VARIABLE1>', '<VARIABLE2>'], ['<VARIABLE1>: <CAT1> != <CAT2>'])
   >
-  > // positive linear relationships: as VARIABLE1 increases, VARIABLE2 proportionally increases
+  > // positive linear relationships: as VARIABLE1 increases,
+  > // VARIABLE2 proportionally increases
   > results4 = tea.hypothesize(['<VARIABLE1>', '<VARIABLE2>'], ['<VARIABLE1> ~ +<VARIABLE2>'])
   >
-  > // negative linear relationships: as VARIABLE1 increases, VARIABLE2 proportionally decreases
+  > // negative linear relationships: as VARIABLE1 increases,
+  > // VARIABLE2 proportionally decreases
   > results4 = tea.hypothesize(['<VARIABLE1>', '<VARIABLE2>'], ['<VARIABLE1> ~ -<VARIABLE2>'])
   >```

   // IMAGE

 ### 5. Define Assumptions *(Optional)*
-Assumptions allow you to incorporate domain knowledge or specify statistical constraints.
+[Assumptions](glossary.md) allow you to incorporate domain knowledge or specify statistical constraints.
 Tea checks these assumptions and warns you if they are violated.
 Currently Tea supports assumptions about equal variance, normal distribution, and Type 1 (False Positive) Error rate.

 Decide which assumptions apply to your variables.
 In this example, we may assume our data has a False Positive Rate of 5%.
 Create an assumptions dictionary